ssilverman/TeensyDMX/README.md

    adjacent to other packets.
 In other words, the asynchronous transmitter can be used synchronously.
 For example, System Information Packets (SIP) require this.
 See Annex D5 of ANSI E1.11.
-6. The transmitter BREAK and MAB times can be specified (where the actual MAB time is something slightly larger than requested).
+6. The transmitter timing parameters can be specified: BREAK, MAB, inter-slot MARK time, and MBB.
 7. The receiver checks for timeouts according to the DMX specification.
 It knows of the concept of being disconnected from a DMX transmitter when timeouts or bad BREAKs are encountered in the data stream.